 Another, potentially simpler option is to purchase a mouse mover, or mouse jiggler, which physically sits underneath your mouse and uses a spinning disk to trick the mouse’s optical sensor into thinking it’s moving around.
 The advantages to these are that they’re a lot easier to set up, and because you don’t have to install anything on your computer, would be undetectable.
 However, they’re not as customizable as software.

-While we haven’t tested it, one popular option on Amazon is the Tech8 USA Mouse Mover ($28).
+While we haven’t tested it, one popular option is the Tech8 USA Mouse Mover ($29, Amazon).
 It comes in either a white or black case, and you can get it with different-colored spinning wheels.

-Another option is the patriotically named Liberty Mouse Mover ($29 on Amazon).
-It’s only available in two colors — blue and red — and also uses a spinning wheel to fool the mouse into thinking it’s moving.
+Another is the patriotically named Liberty Mouse Mover gen. 4 ($49 on Amazon).
+It’s only available in one color — green — and also uses a spinning wheel to fool the mouse into thinking it’s moving.
+It comes with a small screwdriver that lets you adjust how often and in what direction the mouse moves.

 If you don’t want to bother placing your mouse on a device every time you get up, there are also USB dongles you can plug into your computer that will perform the same function as software, and move the cursor around electronically at the push of a button.
 However, like mouse mover software, you may run into issues if your work computer doesn’t let you install drivers, or plug in USB devices.